 Visually inspiring, the volcanic landscape of Taranaki, with its ring of wild west coast beaches, green paddocks, myriads of streams and bush covered slopes, provides a beautiful backdrop to a fascinating weekend annual event held in June each year.

-Established in 2014 the Taranaki Arts Trail provides the public with the unique opportunity to meet with over 60 artists in their studio/workshops.
+Established in 2014 the Taranaki Arts Trail provides the public with the unique opportunity to meet with over 70 artists in their studio/workshops.
 Ultimately, the aim of the Taranaki Arts Trail is to build a greater understanding in the community of the processes involved and the skills required, in creating a work of art.

-The artist's studios and workshops are open from 9.30 to 4.30 on the weekend of June 10/11 2017.
+The artist's studios and workshops are open from 9.30 to 4.30 for the dates of 9/10/11 June 2018.
+Admission is free.

-The Taranaki Arts Trail is an Incorporated Society and its committee are responsible for ensuring a professionally organised trail for 2017 and beyond.
+The Taranaki Arts Trail is an Incorporated Society and its committee are responsible for ensuring a professionally organised trail for 2018 and beyond.

-The 2017 Taranaki Arts Trail committee members are:
+The 2018 Taranaki Arts Trail committee members are:

 2018 Taranaki Arts Trail Co-ordinator - Niki Jenkinson